TurtleWolf/MERNqaASSISTANCE/2018/09/25/QuestionLinks.md

+I'm  covering the questions in 1 section per each day..
+All the questions about the database had responses, I'm making it a point to read through them each anyways.. just in case I have something to add and to gather a more comprehensive understanding of the course and particular student's progress through it.
+On that note, I'm also watching the new questions to field them at a customer service level.
+I may not always know the most technical aspects, but it helps to let them know they are not screaming into a void, and it helps me push my own understandinng of the subject.

 1. [What color theme is being used for this video?](https://www.udemy.com/mern-stack-front-to-back/learn/v4/questions/5027562 "Looks like Dark (default) or maybe Dark +, I don't see a difference when I change between them.")

 1. [how to remove an error of unable to write setting ...??? even though i have same command as that of lecture having comma at the end](https://www.udemy.com/mern-stack-front-to-back/learn/v4/questions/4447724 "Timestamp 3:27 on this video sounds like exactly what you asked.
 In the lower right corner, he clicks on save and retry.
 Seven people have already bookmarked it, it'll be a grey dash until you set your own book mark over theirs.")